NoahReid3/fuzzy-adventure.github.io/README.md

 # fuzzy-adventure
-For keeping a log for DofE Skills, and for building a web-based revision application.
+For building a web-based revision application.